ppandey6602/Digital-Image-Processing/README.md

 2.)
 Grey level transformations on a particular image

+Enhancing an image provides better contrast and a more detailed image as compare to non enhanced image.
+Image enhancement has very applications.
+It is used to enhance medical images, images captured in remote sensing, images from satellite e.t.c

+The transformation function has been given below

+s = T ( r )

+where r is the pixels of the input image and s is the pixels of the output image.
+T is a transformation function that maps each value of r to each value of s.
+Image enhancement can be done through gray level transformations which are discussed below.

 3.)
 Histogram equalization on an image

 4.)
 Spatial distribution construction

 Points to be considered: